HuyenThiThu-Pham/Casino_survey_consultation_R/README.md

 ## 🔮 Predictive Modeling (Multinomial Logistic Regression)

+This model provides insights into how various factors influence the likelihood of respondents expressing different levels of sentiment, ranging from strong opposition to strong favorability.

 - Target: Q1_A (public stance)
 - Features: Q3_A to Q3_P (importance of 16 factors)
 - Accuracy: High for extreme stances (Strongly Opposed/Favour); lower for Neutral
+- __Key Findings:__
+>- The analysis identified Q3 N (Tourist Attraction), Q3 L (Revenue for the City), Q3 B (Employment Opportunities), and Q3 F (Hotel Accommodations) as the most significant predictors of strong support for the casino, with Q3 N as the most influential.
+>- The model demonstrated low misclassification rates for extreme sentiment categories such as ”Strongly Opposed” and ”Strongly in Favor”.
+However, the misclassification was higher for intermediate categories like ”Neutral” or ”Mixed Feelings”.
+>- Overall, the model shows good predictive power with clear patterns across predictors.

 ### Key Predictive Factors:
 - 🏙️ `Q3_N`: Tourist Attraction (**strongest predictor of favorability**)